 Read the executive summary and key messages here.

 Read the key messages available in French here.

 The need to comprehensively assess the impacts of corporate concentration within the agri-food sector has never been more pressing.
-While concentration is a long-standing feature of the agricultural sector, it has dramatically escalated since the 1980s –with 2015 deemed the “biggest year ever for mergers and acquisitions” (Farrell, 2015).
-Since 2015, three impending high-profile deals have faced justifiable public concern and increased regulatory scrutiny in the US and EU, including the $130 billion merger between US agro-chemical giants, Dow and DuPont, Bayer’s $66 billion buyout of Monsanto, and ChemChina’s acquisition of Syngenta for $43 billion.
-These deals alone could place almost two-thirds of the agrochemical industry in the hands of only three merged companies (Dow-DuPont, Bayer-Monsanto and ChemChina-Syngenta), and serve as only a few examples of deals proliferating at both the “field” and “fork” ends of the industrial food chain.
+While concentration is a long-standing feature of the agricultural sector, it has dramatically escalated since the 1980s.
+The total volume of M&A activity reached a new peak in 2015, the “biggest year ever for mergers and acquisitions” (Farrell, 2015).
+Since then, a number of high-profile deals have come onto the table in the seed and agrochemical industry, sparking considerable public concern and regulatory scrutiny: the $130 billion merger between US agro-chemical giants, Dow and DuPont, Bayer’s $66 billion buyout of Monsanto, ChemChina’s acquisition of Syngenta for $43 billion and its planned merger with Sinochem in 2018.
+These deals alone will place as much as 70 percent of the agrochemical industry in the hands of only three merged companies (Dow-DuPont, Bayer-Monsanto and ChemChina-Syngenta).

 To address the complexity of these trends, we adopt a political economy approach to analyze the extent to which concentration is occurring in different agri-food sectors, the impacts of this concentration, and the possible solutions to redress power imbalances within the food system.
 The report is therefore structured around the following three questions:

 - What is the current state of concentration in different agri-food sectors?

 - What are the impacts of concentration, and why do these pose risk to the development of sustainable food systems?

 - How might power in food systems be rebalanced to support fairer, more sustainable food systems?